ApprenticeAI/frapy/docs/faq.rst

 Also, Python has a builtin memory leak issue which is described in :ref:`topics-leaks-without-leaks`.

-How can I make Scrapy consume less memory?
+How can I make Frapy consume less memory?
 ------------------------------------------

 See previous question.